kachroolab/kachroolab/classes/BIOL367_fall_2023.md

 ### **QUIZ DATES**
 Here is a schedule for quiz.
+The lecture numbers are subjected to change.

-**QUIZ 1 - Friday, 16 September, 2022 (30 minutes at the end of the lecture - covering lecturtes 1-3)**
+**QUIZ 1 - Friday, 15 September, 2023 (30 minutes at the end of the lecture - covering lecturtes 1-3)**

-**QUIZ 2 - Friday, 30 September, 2022 (30 minutes at the end of the lecture - covering lecturtes 1-7)**
+**QUIZ 2 - Friday, 29 September, 2023 (30 minutes at the end of the lecture - covering lecturtes 1-7)**

-**QUIZ 3 - Friday, 14 October, 2022 (30 minutes at the end of the lecture - covering lecturtes 8-11)**
+**QUIZ 3 - Friday, 20 October, 2023 (30 minutes at the end of the lecture - covering lecturtes 8-12)**

-**QUIZ 4 - Friday, 04 November, 2022 (30 minutes at the end of the lecture - covering lecturtes 8-17)**
+**QUIZ 4 - Friday, 03 November, 2023 (30 minutes at the end of the lecture - covering lecturtes 8-17)**

-**QUIZ 5 - Friday, 18 November, 2022 (30 minutes at the end of the lecture - covering lecturtes 18-21)**
+**QUIZ 5 - Friday, 17 November, 2023 (30 minutes at the end of the lecture - covering lecturtes 18-21)**

-**QUIZ 6 - Wednesday, 07 December, 2022 (30 minutes, no lecture on that day - covering lecturtes 18-25)**
+**QUIZ 6 - Wednesday, 08 December, 2023 (30 minutes, no lecture on that day - covering lecturtes 18-25)**

 ## **THERE WILL BE NO FINAL EXAM**